asreview/asreview-makita/README.md

   --query_strategy QUERY_STRATEGY           Query strategy to use.
 Default: max.
   --balance_strategy BALANCE_STRATEGY       Balance strategy to use.
 Default: double.
   --n_query n_query                         Number of instances per query.
 Default: 1.
-  --n-stop n-stop                           The number of label actions to simulate.
+  --n_stop n_stop                           The number of label actions to simulate.
 Default 'min' will stop simulating when all relevant records are found.
 ```

 ### ARFI template